josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧪_Development_Experimentation/⚖️_consent_and_purpose_limitation_failure_in_ml_rnd.md

 ---

-## Purpose limitation: the core legal constraint
+## ⚖️ Purpose Limitation: The Core Legal Constraint

 Under GDPR and aligned frameworks, personal data must be:

 - collected for **specified, explicit purposes**
 - processed only in ways **compatible with those purposes**
 - not repurposed without a new lawful basis

 This principle applies equally to: